 Medical Editor: John P. Cunha, DO, FACOEP

-Methadose Oral Concentrate (methadone hydrochloride oral concentrate) is used as a pain reliever and as part of drug addiction detoxification and maintenance programs.
-It is a narcotic pain reliever, similar to morphine.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, constipation, lightheadedness, dizziness, dry mouth, drowsiness, or sweating.
-Some effects may decrease after you have been using this medication for a while.
+Methadose Oral Concentrate (methadone hydrochloride oral concentrate) is a narcotic pain reliever, similar to morphine, used as a pain reliever and as part of drug addiction detoxification and maintenance programs.
+Methadose Oral Concentrate is available in generic form.
+Common side effects of Methadose Oral Concentrate include:

 Our Methadose Oral Concentrate (methadone hydrochloride oral concentrate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.